 From pollutant to building material - we create living space from CO₂

-The standard is based on the latest Carbon Removals and Carbon Farming (CRCF) Regulation of the European Union (EU/2024/3012)
+The standard is based on the European Union's Carbon Removals and Carbon Farming (CRCF) Regulation (EU/2024/3012) and is ICROA-endorsed.

 Certification process according to the Global Construction C-Sink Standard